maxime-tournier/bmo/README.md

 =====

-BMO! is just a silly test program I wrote to try the [CMT](https://github.com/gnebehay/CMT) tracker, and use the QtDeclarative/QML framework.
+BMO! is just a silly test program I wrote to try the [CMT](https://github.com/gnebehay/CMT) tracker, and get familiar with the QtDeclarative/QML framework.

-You need:
+You will need:

-- CMT.py/util.py from the [CMT](https://github.com/gnebehay/CMT) git repo,
+- CMT.py/util.py from the [CMT](https://github.com/gnebehay/CMT) git
+  repo, put them in the same directory as the current code
 - PySide
 - OpenCV
+- a webcam

 Start with: